Teclu burner: Similarities and differences to other notable burners

 The Teclu burner vs. the Bunsen burner:

 The Teclu Burner was invented in 1882 as opposed to the Bunsen Burner invented in 1855.
 The respective developers Nicolae Teclu, a Romanian chemist, and Robert Bunsen, a German chemist, also differed in their educational backgrounds as Teclu specialised in engineering, architecture, and chemistry while Bunsen primarily studied chemistry, mineralogy, and mathematics.
 The devices themselves differ in their abilities to accurately control the amounts of methane gas and air inputted into the tube therefore contributing to a hotter flame able to be achieved by the Teclu Burner.
 While the Bunsen burner has open slots on the side of the tube, the Teclu Burner regulates the air and gas input through the distance between the screw below the base of the tube and the end of the tube itself.
 This change in design also allows for greater mixing of methane gas and air which in turn produces higher temperatures as seen in the Teclu Burner.
 More specifically, the Teclu Burner can reach approximately 2900 F while the Bunsen Burner achieves only 2000 F. Both the Bunsen and Teclu burner burn with noise.

 The Teclu burner vs. the Meker burner:

 The Meker Burner differs in that it is designed with more openings in the lower part of the tube than the Teclu Burner and has a wire grid covering the top of the tube allowing the flame to be divided into smaller flames.
 This allows for temperatures to reach 2200 F and this allows the device to burn without noise unlike the Teclu and Bunsen burners.
 The Meker Burner has a wider tube than the Teclu Burner.

 The Teclu burner vs. the Tirril Burner:

 The Tirril burner has a needle valve to regulate the gas intake directly unlike the Teclu burner which regulates gas directly from the gas source.
 Additionally, the Tirrill Burner differs in that it reaches around 2800 F and the Teclu burner reaches 2900 F.

 The Teclu burner vs. the Amal burner:

 The Amal burner is a burner created by the modification of the Bunsen and Teclu burner.
 The Amal burner was marketed by Messrs.
 Amal Ltd., of Birmingham.
-In this burner, there is a needle valve which can sensitively control of gas the flow into the burner.
-It is inserted in the orifice of the jet and can be adjusted by an external screw.
-The flame produced can be reduced near to invisibility, by using this needle-valve.
-This burner's combustion-head is perforated with many small holes, so that the flame the burner produces consists of many aerated small cones whereas in the Teclu burner, only one single flame is produced.
+In this burner, a needle valve is inserted in the orifice of the jet to sensitively control the gas flow into the burner by an external screw.
+The flame produced can be reduced to near invisibility.
+This burner's combustion head is perforated with many small holes, so that the flame the burner produces consists of many aerated small cones whereas in the Teclu burner, only one single flame is produced.
 There is an insulated hooked strip of metal attached to the base that functions as a holder for when the burner itself becomes too hot to handle.
 The Amal burner is usually 5 inches high and its tube has approximately a 1 inch diameter.